-There are no birthday parties or parent visits during the school day.
-Birthday treats are distributed by the students at lunch or at the very end of the school day, please NO cupcakes.
-DO NOT send birthday invitations for an outside school party as we are not able to distribute them to students.
+- ✓ There are no birthday parties or parent visits during the school day.
+This includes flowers, balloons, etc. - ✔ Birthday treats are distributed by the student at lunch or during the end of the school day. - ✔ Please do not send birthday invitations for an outside school party as we are not able to distribute them to students.